societe-generale/spintest/README.md

 assert True is result
 ```

-Report with the name "report_name" will be create.
+A report with the name "report_name" will be create.<br/>

-to avoid to create multiple "report_name", this report will be overwrite on each test execution.
+To avoid to creating multiple "report_name", this report will be overwrote on each test execution.

 ### Raise to avoid long test execution